-These conditions for the international shipstore trade set out the rights and duties of both ship suppliers and ship owners, formulated by the INTERNATIONAL SHIP SUPPLIERS ASSOCIATION (ISSA) and deposited at THE HAGUE, Netherlands.
-With effect from the date they are deposited at THE HAGUE, these Conditions supersede the 1995 Edition.
+These conditions set out the rights and duties of both ship suppliers and those purchasing from ship suppliers, and are formulated by the INTERNATIONAL SHIP SUPPLIERS & SERVICES ASSOCIATION.

-You can download the Conditions as an Acrobat (.pdf) files.
-(50 K bytes).
+You can download the Conditions of Sale as an Acrobat (.pdf) files.
+(172 K bytes).

 Orders and Deliveries

 2a.
 The Purchaser shall communicate as soon as reasonably practicable to the Vendor his order or orders.